- B.A., University of New Hampshire

 I am currently at work on a book manuscript about J.I.
-Rodale and the origins of green consumerism, which is forthcoming on The University of Washington Press’s Weyerhaeuser Series.
+Rodale and the origins of green consumerism, which is forthcoming from The University of Washington Press’s Weyerhaeuser Series.

-I teach several courses for first-year students as part of Washington College’s GRW program:
+I teach several courses for first-year students as part of Washington College’s FYS program:

 Trashed: Consuming and Disposing in the Past and Present